liam-2112/project4-awareness/README.md

 ![CSS Clear](/documentation/css-check.png)

 ### Creditation
-I used a favicon generator by [favicon](https://favicon.io/favicon-generator/) Use of w3Schools
+I used a favicon generator by [favicon](https://favicon.io/favicon-generator/).
+Use of w3Schools.
-Use of bootstrap
+Use of bootstrap.
-Use of gitpod and github
+Use of gitpod and github.
+Code institution for some resources and idea's.

 ### Future Features
-Due to being ill i have ran out of time.
-Future updates to the readme to be implemente.
+ Future updates to the readme to be implemented.
-Known bugs to be fixed
+ Changes to be made in future updates include;
-Changes to the stlye and small corrections to fix within the code.
+- Correct the search bar layout on mobile design.
+- Correct the cards so that they sit aligned on a tablet.
+- Fix the home page search on page funtion.
+- Change/fix the jumbotron/hero image as it has slight distortion.
+- Change the scroll to top button and the bottom of the page to appear in the bottom right once you start to scroll.